lgomez9/100-days-of-code/log.md

 **Thoughts**: None really today!
 Hoping to get more time to work tomorrow!

 **Link to work**: Not uploaded cause still haven't found the solution!

+### Day 19: January 22, 2020

+**Today's Progress**: Figured out the error for problem 23, and it had to do with how I was finding the divisorSum.
+I eventually found out what was necessary from some snooping on Stack Overflow, and I'm glad it didn't take longer to figure it out, as it was starting to drive me a little crazy.
+Also got started on the next section of the Web Development course!

+**Thoughts**: Took a quick peek at problem 24 for Project Euler, although I didn't even start thinking about a solution.
+Looks like it's going to be a tough one, and I'm glad I'm still at a problem a day pace, although I might see that slow down soon.
+Also excited to get down to some backend development in the Web Development course!

+**Link to work**: Found in the Project Euler folder of this repository.

+### Day 20: January 23, 2020

+**Today's Progress**:

+**Thoughts**:

+**Link to work**: